I help brands and organizations create growth, engagement, and trust through partnerships, experiences, and strategic initiatives.

-The first fully partner-funded USO tour: MGM covered talent, crew, travel, and content production in exchange for military installation access and authentic storytelling.
-Two in-person stops, a virtual engagement reaching troops overseas, studio-distributed content generating 392,000+ YouTube views, and a talent-signed donor email series — each element serving a different audience goal.
+MGM covered talent, crew, travel, and content production in exchange for military installation access and authentic storytelling.
+Two in-person stops, a virtual engagement reaching troops overseas, and a talent-signed donor campaign — each element designed for a different audience, all funded by the studio.
+The model held.
+Every studio partnership after it was built on what this one proved.

 WATCH THE VIDEO →